mokuda2/senioryearreflection/_posts/2023-04-08-The-Beginning.md

 Eventually, I made up my mind that I had no expectation to marry.
 It meant that I didn’t have to worry about kids.
 I could solely focus on my career.
 Observing that the friends and connections I had made in Kentucky and on the mission seemed nonexistent, I didn’t see the point of making friends and connections at BYU because the pattern would continue after graduating; they would all be gone.
 I saw the importance of networking with people to further my career, but other than that, I didn’t have a desire to connect with people on an emotional level.
 Looking back in retrospect, my lack of desire for dating and marriage greatly affected my interactions and relationships with others.
 I’ve noticed that some of the people who got to know me during that time of my life could sense that I didn’t see the point of getting to know them on an emotional level.

-…
+...

 During the summer of 2022, my parents began their three-year mission as mission president and wife in the Micronesia Guam Mission.

 Also during that summer, I reconnected with a mission friend at a mission reunion.
-Her name is Gyuna.
+Her name is <span style="color:red">Gyuna</span>.
 She said she was going to transfer to BYU starting in the fall.

 Gyuna and I were pretty opposite people in many ways: personalities, interests, cultural backgrounds, taste in men.
 If society thinks that two completely different people can’t be compatible, Gyuna and I definitely broke that norm.
 Sure, we had our differences and disagreements, but we learned to get through those moments.

 At the beginning of the school year, I still had the mentality that making connections and friends was meaningless.
 As Gyuna invited me to do things with her and I took her invitations, I felt something—that feeling of being connected to someone.
 I usually hung out with her and her boyfriend Christian.
 After some time, Gyuna and I became really good friends.

-(October 2022) Even though it was great getting to hang out mostly with Gyuna and also Christian, I realized that I was starting to feel social withdrawals for the past month.
+_(October 2022; college junior) Even though it was great getting to hang out mostly with Gyuna and also Christian, I realized that I was starting to feel social withdrawals for the past month.
 I noticed that on days that I didn’t hang out with Gyuna, I felt pretty sad and lonely.
 I didn’t really hang out with anyone else.
-Sure, I had my research teammates and the TAs in the stats lab and some of my classmates, but it wasn’t like I did anything outside of school with them.
+Sure, I had my research teammates and the TAs in the stats lab and some of my classmates, but it wasn’t like I did anything outside of school with them._

-Initially, I got really scared that I was feeling these social withdrawals.
+_Initially, I got really scared that I was feeling these social withdrawals.
 I felt like maybe I needed to break off ties with Gyuna.
 I was still skeptical trying to develop connections and relationships with people because who knew when Gyuna and I wouldn’t be friends anymore?
 Then what would be the point of all of it?
-If I were to break off ties with her now, then maybe I wouldn’t worsen the hurt.
+If I were to break off ties with her now, then maybe I wouldn’t worsen the hurt._

-But something made me feel like I shouldn’t give up.
+_But something made me feel like I shouldn’t give up.
 Honestly, I couldn’t imagine what it would’ve been like to have a life like I did last school year: studying at the LSB by myself all day, every day.
 Gyuna, Christian, and I had made so many memories.
 Nothing was memorable about studying Linux commands or the hypergeometric distribution or the issues of multicollinearity in a regression model other than for exams and my future career.
 Sure, navigating my career path was very important to me, but something was different about having a social aspect in my life.
 It was something that I LIKED, and I was initially scared that I liked feeling that way.
-It had been years since I last felt like I had a social life.
+It had been years since I last felt like I had a social life._

 Around this time, I had many thoughts about my expectations for dating and marriage.
 I noticed a sort of fulfillment that Gyuna and Christian had in a relationship, one I got to see more closely since I felt like most couples didn’t want to associate with me.
 The feelings that they shared and the way they interacted with each other were things that I could’ve potentially seen myself with a guy, even though that wasn’t allowed at BYU.
 I was still scared to admit that to myself too.
 But as I began to pay more attention to my feelings, I sensed that living to be single for the rest of my life would be miserable, even impossible.
 I knew that I was supposed to date and marry a girl, but I wondered what dating a guy would be like.
 I knew it was a risk because dating someone of the same gender was largely looked down upon at BYU and could lead to disciplinary action if told to the wrong people.

 At the time, I still didn’t even know what it actually meant to go on a “date” with someone.
 My parents taught me that a date was when a guy and a girl plan to do something and then do it.
 They didn’t talk about the emotional aspect of dating.
 I prayed and prayed to know if dating guys was a decision I should make.
 Eventually, I felt that if it wasn’t right that God would let me know.
+I loved how the gospel could allow me to change so that if dating guys was the wrong decision, I didn't have to go back down that path again.

 …